-For the worst-case analysis, the following assumptions were considered:
+A5.3.1.5 Study resultsFor the worst-case analysis, the following assumptions were considered:

 – Main beam antenna coupling between the potentially interfering lunar SRS transmitters and the radar victim receiver.

 – Free space propagation loss assuming the minimum distance between the stations on the Earth and the Moon (355,000 km for ground and shipborne radars and 354,991 km for airborne), while atmospheric, depolarization and clutter losses are not considered.